 His family held a Memorial Mass for Charles at Queen of Angels Catholic Church, in Chicago, on February 20, 1942.

-After the war, the remains of men who had died at Hospital 2 were recovered from the cemetery at Mariveles, but it was believed that the remains of these men could not be positively identified.
+In July 1945, the Quartermaster Corps sent out teams to recover the dead at the POW camp cemeteries, along the route of the march, and from isolated graves in civilian cemeteries and military cemeteries.
+It appears the Charles’ grave was not located until May 1947.
+His remains were moved to another USAFC #2, Manila.
 The Army required three forms of identification.
 Since Pvt.
 Charles A. Heuel’s final resting place is unknown, his name appears on the Walls of the Missing at the American Military Cemetery outside of Manila.
 It is very likely that after the war the remains of Charles could not be identified, and that he was buried in a grave as an unknown.

 On August 24, 1976, his sister, Marie, requested a memorial headstone placed at Elmwood Cemetery and Mausoleum in River Grove, Illinois.
 During the process, it was indicated that her application gave Charles’ birthday as October 14, 1922, but his military records indicated he was born on July 14, 1919.
 This would appear to indicate that he had wanted to be drafted into the Army and lied about his age.